Tertiush/ParadoxIP150v2/README.md

 If you want to run this as a daemon on Linux,
  1. Copy the paradoxip.service file to /usr/lib/systemd/system (where mine is)
- 2. Run sudo systemctl daemon-reload
+ 2. Run: sudo systemctl daemon-reload
- 3. Then you should be able to start the service with sudi service paradoxip start
+ 3. Then you should be able to start the service with : sudo systemctl start paradoxip.service